Badiboop4/badiboop4.github.io/README.md

-I ported the game to html since Scratch said that the file was too big >:( Hope u enjoy it :D
+I ported the game to html since Scratch said that the file was too big.
+Hope u enjoy it :D

 [Lead Developer]
 @xX_Badiboop4_Xx